EMBL-EBI-SUBS/subs-failed-message-recoverer/README.md

     - to: filter those messages whose published date is equals or earlier than this setting
     - routingKey: filter messages by routing key
     - fromId: filter messages from QDB internal ID
+    - spring.config.location: the location of the properties contained with the secrets repo
+    - spring.profiles.active: the profile name, defaults to localhost